OGC Honors Program

 PROGRAM OVERVIEW

-The new DoD OGC Honors Program will provide highly qualified, entry-level attorneys with the opportunity to gain exposure to a broad variety of subject matter areas over a two-year period.
+The OGC Honors Attorney Program provides highly qualified, entry-level attorneys with the opportunity to gain exposure to a broad variety of subject matter areas over a two-year period.
 The Program includes rotations in at least two different divisions within OGC, and more as time and mission permit.
-Participants will complete complex legal assignments and provide advice in a variety of legal practice areas, including:
+Participants complete complex legal assignments and provide advice in a variety of legal practice areas, including:

-Participants will have the opportunity to take on immediate responsibility and directly contribute to significant matters within DoD OGC and in the Department of Defense, each in support of DoD’s mission to defend the nation, deter aggression, and further U.S. national security objectives.
-Every participant in the Honors Program will be assigned a mentor.
+Participants have the opportunity to take on immediate responsibility and directly contribute to significant matters within DoD OGC and in the Department of Defense, each in support of DoD’s mission to defend the nation, deter aggression, and further U.S. national security objectives.
+Every participant in the Honors Program is assigned a mentor.

-The Program will be highly competitive and focus on recruiting a diverse range of candidates to work in an equitable, inclusive, and accessible environment.
+The Program is highly competitive, with a focus on recruiting a diverse range of candidates to work in an equitable, inclusive, and accessible environment.

-DoD OGC seeks to recruit two attorneys in the summer of 2024 for a two-year term.
+DoD OGC seeks to recruit up to two attorneys in the summer of 2025 for a two-year term.
 Following completion of the program, participants will have the opportunity to be considered for permanent positions in DoD OGC without further competition.

 ELIGIBILITY REQUIREMENTS